paikjosh/Joshua-Paik-Coding-Sample-Python-/README.md

 Also, if target_file has more than 2 variables, this function only uses Mahalanobis distance both when graphing and conducting tests.
 This means it plots Mahalanobis distance as opposed to scatter plot of data and runs an outlier test using Mahalanobis distance as opposed to running Z-score or IQR tests.
 This choice was made because: 1st) when graphing data, creating visual representation of multivariate data other than plotting Mahalanobis distance may be difficult, especially if there are too many variables (ex: 40 variables).
 2nd) when conducting outlier tests, the Z-score outlier test may not be appropriate depending on context since it assumes that all variables are independent of each other and running IQR test is simply not appropriate in multivariate cases by design of the test.

 Another important element of this function is when the user is deciding between Z-score and IQR tests to identify outliers, the function runs a normality test to help the user's decision.
-Generally, the Z-score test is ideal if data is normal and IQR test is ideal otherwise.
+Generally, the user would choose a Z-score if their data is normal and choose IQR otherwise.

 Final part of this function that I want to highlight is that it lets the user decide their own threshold for running all outlier tests.
 I felt that this was necessary since the ideal threshold when running outlier tests varies by context.
 However, for all tests, I have written a typical threshold used.